whyisthesheep/mcb-gui/README.md

 - **Changing Port:** If you want to use a different port, modify the ```port``` variable in ```app.js```.

+## Future
+- [x] Windows
+- [x] Windows install script
+- [] Linux (should work the same in theory but it is written as a `.exe` in `app.js` rather than `.sh` and also an environment variable is required in the command; I will probably add linux support soon.)
+- [] Linux install script
+- [] Modular website design
+- [] Console on GUI
+- [] Player list/Manager
+- [] Settings menu
+- [] Themes
+- [] World manager

 ## Contributing

 Feel free to contribute by opening issues or submitting pull requests.
 Your feedback and contributions are welcome!
+Please make prs to the dev branch unless it is a simple change.

 ## License